Cricket in South Africa: South African women

-The South African Women’s Team made their Test debut in 1960 against England, becoming the fourth team to play at such a level.
-The ICC boycott on South African cricket also affected the women’s game, with the team not playing an international fixture until 1997.
-Only 12 ICC Women’s Tests have been played by South Africa, winning only once, and the last being played in 2014.
-As the game has developed, the ODI and T20 have become far more popular and financially rewarding, pushing Women’s Test cricket to the edge of viability.
+The South African Women's Team made their Test debut in 1960 against England, becoming the fourth team to play at such a level.
+The ICC boycott on South African cricket also affected the women's game, with the team not playing an international fixture until 1997.
+Only 12 ICC Women's Tests have been played by South Africa, winning only once, and the last being played in 2014.
+As the game has developed, the ODI and T20 have become far more popular and financially rewarding, pushing Women's Test cricket to the edge of viability.
 Playing their first ODI against Ireland in 1997, South Africa have a 50% win rate, being semi-finalists twice, in the 2000 and 2017 World Cup.
 In T20, the team first competed in Australia in 2007, and have since played over 100 matches and six World Cups.
 Being semi-finalists twice, in 2014 and 2020, the team are currently ranked fifth by the ICC, with a win rate of 44%.

-Governing body
+Administration

 Cricket South Africa (CSA) is the governing body for professional and amateur cricket in South Africa.
 In 1991, the separate South African Cricket Union and the South African Cricket Board merged to form the United Cricket Board of South Africa (UCB), ending enforced racial separation governance in South African cricket.
 Cricket South Africa was formed in 2002 and initially ran parallel to the UCB, before becoming the sole governing body in 2008.
 As an affiliate of the South African Sports Confederation and Olympic Committee (SASCOC), a full member of the International Cricket Council (ICC) and African Cricket Association, CSA administers all levels of cricket in South Africa, including the national teams in all three formats for both men and women.
 CSA organises and manages visiting tours to South Africa, as well as administering domestic cricket.
-A large part of CSA’s effort is investing in youth and grassroots development, particularly in deprived areas.
+A large part of CSA's effort is investing in youth and grassroots development, particularly in deprived areas.

 In recent years, Cricket South Africa has faced a huge amount of internal upheaval and disorganisation that has significantly damaged the reputation of South African cricket at home and abroad, as well as even threatening ICC membership.
-In December 2019, CEO Thabang Moroe was suspended pending the outcome of an independent forensic audit, before being dismissed in August 2020 for ‘serious misconduct.
-In September 2020, the South African Sports Confederation and Olympic Committee (Sascoc) announced that they had suspended Cricket South Africa due to ‘maladministration and malpractices’, and had taken over cricket operations in the country.
+In December 2019, CEO Thabang Moroe was suspended pending the outcome of an independent forensic audit, before being dismissed in August 2020 for "serious misconduct".
+In September 2020, the South African Sports Confederation and Olympic Committee (Sascoc) announced that they had suspended Cricket South Africa due to "maladministration and malpractices", and had taken over cricket operations in the country.
 It was later announced that the acting CEO, Kugandrie Govender, would herself be suspended, pending the outcome of a hearing into allegations of misconduct.

 Since the first reports came to light of the severe mismanagement, the organisation has come under heavy criticism from sponsors, players, and the wider cricket community over governance issues.
 The International Cricket Council has announced it could suspend South Africa due to government interference in the sport, which is against ICC rules.